 Instead, give them the directions about materials first: "Take out your pencil, highlighter, and post-its."
 Then wait.
 Let them dig through their desks and get them out because the second you say, "Take out...", they'll stop listening and start digging around anyway.
 Once everyone has their materials and is settled, move on to what you want them to do.

 You only give directions verbally.

 It's pretty clear that I want them to highlight important words in yellow, right?
 Now they SEE the directions in addition to hearing them.
-For younger students, you can try a set of visual direction cards on the board.
+What about the post-its?
+I would have them take one out and do this:

-They can stick it right on their desk in case they forget what text marking to do.
-When students hear AND see the directions, they are much more likely to follow them!
+The point is, when students hear AND see the directions, they are much more likely to follow them!